-Points in Scandinavia; Points in Germany; Points in the Netherlands; Points in Belgium; Points in Switzerland; Points in Austria; Points in Spain; Points in Italy; Points in Greece; Points in Turkey; Points in Lebanon and/or Syria and/or Egypt; Points in Iraq and/or Points in Saudi Arabia and/or Kuwait and/or Bahrein and/or Iran; Karachi; Points in India, Burma, Thailand and beyond in both directions.
+Points in Italy; Points in Greece; Points in Turkey; Points in Lebanon and/or Syria and/or Egypt; Points in Iraq and/or Points in Saudi Arabia and/or Kuwait and/or Bahrein and/or Iran; Karachi; Points in India, Burma, Thailand and beyond in both directions.

-3. Points on the specified route may, at the option of the designated airlines, be omitted on any or all flights, provided that it does not involve termination of route in the territory of the other Contracting Party.
+3. Points on the specified routes may, at the option of the designated airlines, be omitted on any or all flights.
+Provided that it does not involve termination of route in the territory of the other Contracting Party.